 The half guard is a position that came about completely by chance.
 Well, not really, but it was not created intentionally.
 Roberto “Gordo” Correa, an old school black belt under Carlos Gracie Junior once injured his knee.
 Back in the days, playing guard was the same as playing closed guard.
 However, with an injury to the knee, Gordo suddenly found himself unable to play the closed guard effectively.
 This is when he started innovating.
 The main thing he did, was to hide his injured leg.
 That led to a brand new position – the BJJ half guard.
 From there on, the position never stopped developing and evolving.

 Today, you can find just as many half guard instructionals as you can find variations.
 Looking at some of them, you really get information that can win you world titles, if you give it time.
 Actually, some of the modifications out there can be advanced and require a good knowledge of the fundamentals to really get the hang of them.
-Still, if there’s one thing you can expect in return, it is a go-to position that’s easy to get to, provides safety and a whole host of attacks.
-Seriously, there’s literally nothing you can’t do form the half guard.
-Whether it is sweeping, going back to full guard, chokes, armlocks or leg locks, everything is available from the half guard.
+Still, if there’s one thing you can expect in return, it is a go-to position that’s easy to get to, provides safety, and a whole host of attacks.
+Seriously, there’s literally nothing you can’t do from the half guard.
+Whether it is sweeping, going back to full guard, chokes, armlocks, r leg locks, everything is available from the half guard.

 Sifting through all the information out there is not easy.
 Picking up instructionals form multiple time World Champions is one proven way of getting quality content.
 However, there are new names out there that also offer concepts of the highest quality.
 To that extent, we did review upon review of pretty much every half guard instructional we could get our hands-on.
 The result is our best BJJ half guard instructionals guide.